-Average Debt for Each Credit Score Rangehe 501–650 group has the highest average debt at over $77,000, suggesting this group borrows heavily, possibly facing higher interest rates and credit costs.The 300–500 range has the lowest average debt at $48,464, likely due to restricted access to credit, making it difficult to accumulate substantial debt.

-The 300–500 range has the lowest average debt at $48,464, likely due to restricted access to credit, making it difficult to accumulate substantial debt.

-Mid range credit scores, while providing access to credit, seem to encourage heavier borrowing, which may correlate with higher financial costs.

-This analysis resulted in a fewKey Takeawaysid range credit scores (651–750) often come with high total and average debt.
-This isn’t necessarily indicative of poor financial health but could reflect higher income and spending habits.e number of credit cards doesn’t automatically mean higher debt.
-It can indicate greater reliance on credit but not necessarily financial instability.Lower credit scores often mean limited access to credit, making financial management more challenging.
-This could create barriers to improving financial health.
+To further refine the review of debt and credit score, the team proceeded to assess the average debt for each credit score range.
+This showed some slight variation from the assessment of cumulative total debt by credit score range; however, the observed patterns remained mostly the same.
+Of note, the 501–650 score group has the highest average debt at over $77,000, suggesting this group borrows heavily, possibly facing higher interest rates and credit costs.
+Comparable to the previous chart, the 300–500 score range has the lowest proportion of debt in the population, with average debt at $48,464,.
+This isikely due to restricted access to credit, making it difficult to accumulate substantial debt.
+Finally, the heaviest total average debt loads occurred amont the mid range credit scores.
+This analysis resulted in a few key takeaways.
+First, mid range credit scores (651–750) often come with high total and average debt.
+This isn’t necessarily indicative of poor financial health but could reflect higher income and spending habits.
+Second, the number of credit cards doesn’t automatically mean higher debt.
+It can indicate greater reliance on credit but not necessarily financial instability.
+Further, lower credit scores often mean limited access to credit, resulting in a lower total concentration of debt among lower credit class individuals, which runs counter to the team’s original hypothesis about the relationship between financial health indicators and credit scores.

-We focused more on credit scores because we assumed that higher scores correlate with better debt to income ratios, but this assumption is explored further in Luisa’s analysis.

 Question 3: How does customer geographic information correlate with customer financial health?